 I’m wondering whether you would like to add an automatic money calculation function to the workflow App for goods purchasing requests.
 The App will allow you to calculate not only the total and subtotal, but also to change the formula depending on the conditions.

 In this post, I would like to illustrate how to implement a system that not only calculates the total amount based on the purchase list but also does a discount calculation which deducts 50% from payments exceeding $1000 of the total amount using a split in the workflow diagram.
-A Table-type Data Item and a Service Task (Data Assignment) are vital elements for the design of this App.
+A Table-type Data Item and a Update Data are vital elements for the design of this App.

 Calculation of the Total Amount with a Table-type Data Item